 The Agreement Problem

 In this problem, we assume a set of $n$ parties where each party $i$ has some input $v_i$ from some known set of input values $v_i \in V$.
-A protocol that solves Agreement must have the following properties:
+A protocol that solves Agreement must satisfy:

 Agreement: no two honest parties decide on different values.

-Validity: if all honest parties have the same input value $v$, then $v$ must be the decision value.
+Validity: if all honest parties have the same input value $v$, then the decision value must be $v$.

-Termination: all honest parties must eventually decide on a value in $V$ and terminate.
+Termination: all honest parties must eventually decide on some value in $V$ and terminate.

-Obviously, Agreement is easily solvable if all parties are honest and the system is synchronous.
-To make the problem non-trivial we need to fix the communication model synchrony, asynchrony, or partial synchrony and then fix the threshold of the adversary and other details about the power of the adversary.
+Agreement is trivial if all parties are honest and the system is synchronous.
+To make it non-trivial, we must fix the communication model synchrony, asynchrony, or partial synchrony and then fix the threshold of the adversary and other details about the power of the adversary.

 In the binary agreement problem, we assume the set of possible inputs $V$ contains just two values: 0 and 1.

-For lower bounds it’s often beneficial to define an even easier problem of agreement with weak validity where we replace validity with:
+For lower bounds it’s often beneficial to define an even easier problem of agreement with weak validity where validity is replaced with:

 Weak Validity: if all parties are honest and all have the same input value $v$, then $v$ must be the decision value.